mattbis/msmeo.lang-research.tmp/README.md

 6. prior state-of-art
 7. future considerations
 8. most new languages dont have this stuff...
+9. many libraries exists
+10. artefact considerations
+11. code efficiency
-9. who i can get to help me
+12. who i can get to help me
-10. how much time we have..
+13. how much time we have..
-11. amount of gh and tooling overhead
+14. amount of gh and tooling overhead